eslick/handlebars-clj/README.md

        <h2>By {{firstName}} {{lastName}}</h2>
        {{/with}}
      </div>

+A convenience function is provided to inject a template into your existing hiccup-based page generation logic.

+    (inline-template name post-view)

+    => [:script {:type "text/x-jquery-html" :id <name>}
+         [:div.entry ...]]

-## API
+## API and Use Cases

 ### Variable substitution

-    (% variable)
+    (% variable)                 ;; {{variable}}

-Standard variable substitution.
-Extract the field directly from the context using the keyword version of the variable and replace the expression with it's value.
+This HB template expression represents standard variable substitution from a context map directly into the expression tree.
+When the template is run, it extracts the field directly from the context using the keyword version of the variable and replace the expression with it's value.
 The resulting value can be any hiccup-compatible expression.

-    (% variable.child1.child2)
+    (% variable.child1.child2)   ;; {{variable.child1.child2}}

     ;; +
     ;; {:test "Empty" :variable {:child1 {:child2 "Nested value"} :name "One deep}